Michaelt293/kinesis_layout/README.md

 {kp-c}>{w}{w}{w}{.}{t}{e}{s}{t}{.}{c}{o}{m}{,}{space}{-lshift}{t}{h}{a}{n}{k}{s}{+lshift}
 ```

-`kinesis_layout` is very much a work in progress but much of the ground work is now complete.
+`kinesis_layout` is a work in progress but the ground work is now complete.
 Any suggestions or pull requests are welcome!